 There is no treatment for Tinnitus.
 False.

-While there is no medication for Tinnitus, there are other treatments that can effectively alleviate it.
+While there is no medication for Tinnitus, there are other hearing loss treatments that can effectively alleviate it.
 Hearing Aids are one of the options which can be used to provide acoustic stimulation to the nerve pathways in the ear so that over time, the condition may become less bothersome - even when hearing aids aren't worn.
-To find out more about how hearing aids can treat tinnitus call one of our offices to schedule an appointment with an Audiologist.
+To find out more about how hearing aids can treat tinnitus, call one of our offices to schedule an appointment with an Audiologist.

 Tinnitus causes deafness.
 False.